salvarez96/salvarez96/README.md

 ### :writing_hand: About Me :

-- :computer: I'm a self-taught fullstack developer with one year professional experience.
+- :computer: I'm a self-taught fullstack developer with two years of professional experience.

 - :man_technologist: I was given the opportunity to work as a backend PHP developer with zero knowlegde in backend and PHP, only with frontend and programming knowlegde.
 Risky?
 Sure.
 Worth it?
 Absolutely, now I can do both frontend and backend tasks.